project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/provisioning_servers.md

 ## Manual Process
 Commission two servers.

-a.
-The first server, serves as the DB(Database) server, and
+1. The first server, serves as the DB(Database) server, and
-b.
-The second serves as the application server & administration server.
+1. The second serves as the application server & administration server.

 ### Installation and configuration of Docker Swarm
 WIP